 My flower clippings from my garden look adorable with this little house.

 My husband calls this the drone view.
 Imagine how small that drone would have to be to fly over this house.

 I used miniature lights on a vine to add to the whole house.
 I would love to have a full sized cottage like this.
 I would make it an artist studio where everyone could create.

 The side of the house had more of my live plant clippings from my larger garden plants and I painted some of my heart designs all over the house to add a bit of my whimsical to it all.

 This was so fun to do; I might actually keep this house for a while.
 Usually I donate things back to someone else once I finish a project, but this one is so cute, I just have to keep it.
-With a chimney mushroom, and all the detail everywhere, it tells a story all on it’s own.
+It even comes with a chimney mushroom.
 I can even change things up and make it different for the holidays throughout the year.
 This project probably ended up costing me about $10, with the door being the most expensive item at $4.
 The little gnome was in my Christmas stocking, that was a gift from my kids…it’s a Swedish thing.
 I think it might be a little German too.
 I am little bit of everything,

 Hope you all enjoyed this dollar day do over.
 Remember to up cycle as much as possible.
 Instead of buying something new, save an item from the dump and remake something old.
 Happy recycling everyone.